TalMizrahii/AP1Project/README.md

 For example, (0, -1.1, 2) and (1, 2, 3) is a valid input, but (a, 3, 4) and (1., .1, 5, 3) is not (not equally sized and contain illegal characters).

 In the main.cpp file, we used the "iostream libary" to get the user input as a stream (string).
-  Then we passes the string several integrity checks, if the string does not pass the integrity checks, we print an eror massage and close the program.
+  Then we use several integrity checks to validate the string, if the string does not pass the integrity checks, we print an eror massage and close the program.
 Assume we pass all the tests, then we "push" the valid string into double vector.

 Additionally, two out of the five distance function uses the Minkowski distance, because: